flatpickles/sketchbook/README.md

 Miscellaneous / notes:

+-   Update function: take an optional "previousValues" parameter, containing previous values of exposed params before the latest update (so we can see what specifically changed).
+    { changedKey: key, previousValues: {} }
+-   Await function & load callbacks (for function & file params) so update is called after
 -   Read through old notes and absorb in design doc
 -   Read through design doc
 -   Clicking a group or project list item should scroll it fully into view.